tyrneh/options-implied-probability/README.md

 <br>

 OIPD has four core objects.

-A simple way to remember them is a 2x2 matrix:
+A simple way to understand the package is by use case: fitting at a single future date vs over time, and working in implied volatility vs probabilities.

 | Scope | Volatility Layer | Probability Layer |
 | --- | --- | --- |